arkime/arkime/CONTRIBUTING.md

 **Then, get some test data!**

 * If using a VM/docker make sure your dev host has at least 2-3G of memory
-* Make sure `node` is in your path, currently main only supports Node version 18 (Use the latest version in "Node Versions" section of [CHANGELOG](CHANGELOG)), we recommend using [nvm](https://github.com/nvm-sh/nvm) to manage what version of node is installed
+* Make sure `node` is in your path, currently main supports Node version 18 or 20 (Use the latest version in "Node Versions" section of [CHANGELOG](CHANGELOG)), we recommend using [nvm](https://github.com/nvm-sh/nvm) to manage what version of node is installed
 * Install [OpenSearch](https://opensearch.org/downloads.html) OR [Elasticsearch](https://www.elastic.co/downloads/past-releases#elasticsearch) (Use the latest version in "OpenSearch Versions" or "Elasticsearch versions" section of [CHANGELOG](CHANGELOG))
 * Start OpenSearch/Elasticsearch
 * If on a Mac install either [Homebrew](https://brew.sh) or [MacPorts](https://www.macports.org/)